cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 The Cognitive Tools Lab is always on the lookout for outstanding postdocs and graduate students.
 This document will give you a sense for what we are looking for in a prospective lab member, and what the next steps to take are.
 Please read it in its entirety before contacting Dr. Fan to ask about doing research.

+### Open Position: Full-Time Lab Manager (updated: April 19, 2023)

+We are currently seeking a full-time lab manager for a 1-year appointment beginning in Summer/Fall 2023.
+Please see [job ad](https://drive.google.com/file/d/1rSriaKp15kPv9RyUyadtqnXmv0-CYIQU/view?usp=sharing) for full details.

+If you are interested in applying for this position, please complete the required elements in our [application form](https://forms.gle/tNrSNWFXToreKoVPA).
+Applications will be reviewed on a rolling basis.
+Please submit your application by **May 17, 2023** to receive full consideration.

 ### What We Are Looking For

 In addition to strong motivation and scientific curiosity, the research we do requires a variety of technical and professional skills, though the needs of each project vary.
 Prospective lab members should have experience with several of the skills listed below, along with a positive attitude about and willingness to quickly/independently learn about others: